TheresaBruemmer/APLTS/README.md

 Author: Dr. Theresa Karoline Brümmer

-This is a collection of classes and modules for the following applications:
+This is a package for the following applications:

 Calculation:
 - TS: